metalama/website/features/core/code-generation/override.md

 ---

 {: .intro }
-Metalama is the only C# generator that also allows you to add behaviors to existing hand-written code.
-Other tools allow you to _add new classes_ to a project or to _extend partial classes_, but don't let you inject new behaviors into existing methods, properties, or fields.
+Metalama is the only C# generator that lets you add behaviors to existing hand-written code.
+While other tools allow you to add new classes to a project or extend partial classes, they don't let you inject new behaviors into existing methods, properties, or fields.

 ## Benefits

-* It's the only way to implement features like instrumentation (logging, metrics), exception handling (retry, throttling), observability (`INotifyPropertyChanged`), thread synchronization (locking), and so on.
+* It's the only way to implement features like instrumentation (logging, metrics), exception handling (retry, throttling), observability (`INotifyPropertyChanged`), thread synchronization (locking), and more.
-* Transparent.
+* It's transparent.
 No need for the `partial` keyword.

 ## Example